Hazmi35/extract-docker-baseimg-recipe/README.md

 ## FAQ
 **Question:** What is this?

-**Answer**: This is a simple cli program to extract Docker (OCI Format) base images recipe for example: tags, platforms, versions etc.
+**Answer**: This is a simple program to extract Docker (OCI Format) base images recipe for example: tags, platforms, versions etc.
 ##

 **Question**: Where do you use this?